Mega solar park divides entire village: Why there is now resistance ### 100-megawatt plant planned: Is this solar park too big for the community? ### Financialsegen or environmental destruction? The dispute over a solar project is boiling over in this town ### Citizens' initiative against 50-million

-Planned 100 MW solar park for the Tarmstedt municipality (Breddorf municipality) in Lower Saxony – Creative image: Xpert.Digital
+Planned 100 MW solar park in the municipality of Tarmstedt (municipality of Breddorf) in Lower Saxony – Creative image: Xpert.Digital

-Local energy transition: How a huge solar park is putting a small community to the test
+Local energy transition: How a huge solar park puts a small community to the test

-### Mega solar park divides an entire village: Why there's now resistance ### 100-megawatt plant planned: Is this solar park too big for the community? ### Financial windfall or destruction of nature?
-In this village, the dispute over a solar project is simmering ### Citizens' initiative against 50-million-euro project: "Our landscape is not an industrial area" ### Despite almost €200,000 in revenue: Why residents are fighting against the new solar park ###
+### Mega solar park divides entire village: Why there is now resistance ### 100-megawatt plant planned: Is this solar park too big for the community? ### Financialsegen or environmental destruction?
+The dispute over a solar project is boiling over in this town ### Citizens' initiative against 50-million-euro project: "Our landscape is not an industrial zone" ### Despite almost €200,000 in revenue: Why residents are fighting against the new solar park ###

-Breddorf municipality strengthens position on solar park project: Controversy over planned photovoltaic system
+Breddorf municipality strengthens its position on solar park project: Controversy surrounding planned photovoltaic system

-The Lower Saxony municipality of Breddorf in the Rotenburg district is at the center of an intense debate over one of the largest planned solar parks in the Tarmstedt municipality.
-The project, by Dortmund-based developer ON-Energy, envisages the construction of a ground-mounted photovoltaic system with a total output of 99.9 megawatts on an area of 68 hectares.
-The system would stretch between Friedhofstraße in Breddorf and the municipal border with Hepstedt and could generate approximately 97.8 million kilowatt hours of electricity annually, equivalent to the needs of 21,700 four-person households.
+The Lower Saxon municipality of Breddorf in the Rotenburg district is at the center of an intense dispute over one of the largest planned solar parks in the Tarmstedt collective municipality.
+The project, developed by the Dortmund-based project developer ON-Energy, envisions the construction of a ground-mounted photovoltaic system with a total capacity of 99.9 megawatts on an area of 68 hectares.
+The plant would extend between Friedhofstraße in Breddorf and the municipal boundary with Hepstedt and could generate approximately 97.8 million kilowatt-hours of electricity annually, equivalent to the needs of 21,700 four-person households.

 Resistance is forming

-The Breddorf Citizens' Initiative, a registered association with around 50 members, has formed a protest against this ambitious project.
-The initiative is led by Mario Kück as chairman, Gabriele Fox as vice-chairman, and Angela Klagge as secretary and treasurer.
-The critics explicitly emphasize that they are not fundamentally opposed to renewable energies, but rather reject this project specifically due to its dimensions and locational factors.
+The Breddorf citizens' initiative, a registered association with around 50 members, has formed to oppose the ambitious project.
+The initiative is led by Mario Kück as chairman, Gabriele Fox as vice-chairwoman, and Angela Klagge as secretary and treasurer.
+The critics explicitly emphasize that they are not fundamentally opposed to renewable energies, but reject this particular project due to its scale and location-related factors.

-The citizens' initiative argues that the project is incompatible with the natural habitats and that the beauty, tranquility, and biodiversity of the landscape must be preserved for future generations.
-It plans to summarize its concerns in a comprehensive 100-page document and submit it to both the municipality and the integrated municipality.
-The collection of signatures for a residents' petition has already begun, with the aim of encouraging the municipal council to revisit the issue in detail.
+The citizens' initiative argues that the project is incompatible with the natural habitat and that the beauty, tranquility, and biodiversity of the landscape must be preserved for future generations.
+They plan to summarize their concerns in a comprehensive 100-page document and submit it to both the local and regional authorities.
+A petition drive has already begun, aiming to compel the local council to reconsider the issue in detail.

-The initiative accuses the municipal council of hastily adopting the development plan without adequately examining the project or considering its potential impacts on humans, the environment, flora, and fauna.
-Public information was also inadequate, and some council members may be too inexperienced to assess such a complex issue.
+The initiative accuses the municipal council of having made the decision regarding the development plan prematurely, without sufficiently examining the project or adequately considering the potential impacts on people, the environment, flora, and fauna.
+They also claim that public information was inadequate and that some council members may be too inexperienced to assess such a complex issue.

-Mayor Susanne Schmiedel responded to the criticism with a detailed statement, emphasizing that the municipality has been intensively and transparently addressing the issue of solar parks since 2022.
-The plans were presented, discussed, and recorded in several public meetings, with relevant articles published in local newspapers about each meeting.
-The municipality intends to continue to provide open information and involve citizens in decision-making.
+Mayor Susanne Schmiedel responded to the criticism with a detailed statement, emphasizing that the municipality has been addressing the issue of solar parks intensively and transparently since 2022.
+The plans were presented, discussed, and documented in several public meetings, with corresponding articles appearing in local newspapers for each meeting.
+The municipality intends to continue providing open information and involving citizens in the decision-making process.

-The process began in 2022 when a private homeowners' association approached the municipality and requested the initiation of a development plan for land on Friedhofstrasse.
-Originally, a community solar park was planned, but it became clear that the homeowners' association would not be able to access the grid.
-Therefore, the professional project developer ON-Energy, which is open to citizen and municipal participation, was brought on board.
-Citizen participation through an energy cooperative with up to 20 percent direct participation is possible.
+The process began in 2022 when a private group of property owners approached the municipality requesting the initiation of a planning approval process for land on Friedhofstraße.
+Initially, a community solar park was planned, but it turned out that the owners would not be able to obtain a grid connection.
+Therefore, the professional project developer ON-Energy, which is open to the participation of citizens and municipalities, was brought on board.
+Citizen participation through an energy cooperative with up to 20 percent direct ownership is possible.

-The municipality argues that the proposed plots of land comply with the suitable areas defined in the Tarmstedt Joint Municipality's municipal management plan.
-While the district does not specify a minimum distance from residential buildings, and the Joint Municipality stipulates 100 meters, the Breddorf Municipality has stipulated a minimum distance of 200 meters from residential buildings and the cemetery.
-The site must be landscaped to provide privacy.
+The municipality argues that the proposed plots correspond to the designated areas in the municipal development plan of the Tarmstedt joint municipality.
+While the district does not specify a minimum distance to residential areas and the joint municipality stipulates 100 meters, the municipality of Breddorf has decided on a minimum distance of 200 meters to residential areas and the cemetery.
+The facility must be landscaped to provide visual screening.

 Energy transition and municipal responsibility

-Mayor Schmiedel cautions that a local focus on local energy needs would jeopardize Germany's position as a business location and its energy supply in the medium term.
-She emphasizes that community projects create local added value and revenue that directly benefit the community and can be used for clubs, kindergartens, playgrounds, and general infrastructure.
-The project could make an important contribution to climate-friendly energy supply and the regional energy transition.
+Mayor Schmiedel points out that limiting local energy production to local needs would jeopardize Germany's economic competitiveness and energy supply in the medium term.
+She emphasizes that community projects generate local added value and revenue that directly benefits the municipality and can be used for clubs, kindergartens, playgrounds, and general infrastructure.
+The project could make a significant contribution to climate-friendly energy supply and the regional energy transition.

-This argument fits into Lower Saxony's broader climate goals.
-The state has committed to becoming greenhouse gas neutral by 2040 and reducing greenhouse gas emissions by 75 percent compared to 1990 by 2030.
-To achieve these goals, energy and hydrogen demand are to be fully covered by renewable energies by 2040.
-Specifically, at least 65 gigawatts of installed capacity for electricity generation from photovoltaic systems are to be realized by 2035, of which at least 50 gigawatts are to come from systems other than ground-mounted systems.
+This argument aligns with Lower Saxony's broader climate goals.
+The state has committed to becoming greenhouse gas neutral by 2040 and reducing greenhouse gas emissions by 75 percent by 2030 compared to 1990 levels.
+To achieve these goals, the energy and hydrogen demand is to be met entirely by renewable energy sources by 2040.
+Specifically, at least 65 gigawatts of installed capacity for electricity generation from photovoltaic systems are to be realized by 2035, of which at least 50 gigawatts must come from systems other than ground-mounted installations.

-Lower Saxony's Climate Protection Act stipulates that at least 0.5 percent of the state's area should be used for electricity generation by 2033.
-With the planned solar parks, the Tarmstedt municipality would far exceed its area target of 0.47 percent if all projects were realized.
-This demonstrates the significant contribution the region would make to the energy transition.
+The Lower Saxony Climate Protection Act stipulates that ground-mounted solar power plants should be used for electricity generation on at least 0.5 percent of the state's land area by 2033.
+The municipality of Tarmstedt would significantly exceed its target of 0.47 percent with the planned solar parks, should all projects be realized.
+This demonstrates the substantial contribution the region would make to the energy transition.

 New: Patent from the USA – Install solar parks up to 30% cheaper and 40% faster and easier – with explanatory videos!